As the days draw shorter and Daylight Savings Time comes to an end, we’re reminded that the end of the year is almost here.

 It’s important to note that this credit isn’t refundable so you won’t get money back if the credit is worth more than what you owe.
 However, it is possible to carry the credit forward to the next year, so it isn’t wasted.

 If you have a $2,000 credit, but only owe $1,500, you can apply the $1,500 this year, and then carry the remaining $500 forward, reducing your tax liability next year.

 Qualified systems include solar cells, panels, and solar hot water heaters.
 Installation in your principal home and second home qualify just make sure that you check to see if the system meets the requirements.

 Tax credits for Solar Energy Systems are available at 30% through December 31, 2019.
-The credit decreases to 26% for tax year 2020; drops to 22% for tax year 2021 then expires December 31, 2021.
+The credit decreases to 26% for the tax year 2020, drops to 22% for the tax year 2021, and then expires December 31, 2021.
 The 30% residential energy efficient property credit for fuel cell property, small wind energy property and geothermal heat pump property expenditures expired December 31, 2016, and has not been extended.

 Non-Business Energy Property Credit

-The Non-Business Energy Property Credit for efficient improvements like insulation, doors, or water heaters was also available but expired December 31, 2016, and has not been extended.
+The Non-Business Energy Property Credit for efficient improvements like insulation, doors, or water heaters used to be available, but expired on December 31, 2017, and has not been extended.
 At this time we don’t know if there are any plans to extend the tax credit, but similar to all tax laws, we will keep you updated with any additions or changes you need to know about.